treebeardtech/nbmake/README.rst

    :alt: PyPI version

-Pytest plugin for building notebooks
+Pytest plugin for testing notebooks

 Functionality
 -------------

 #.
-Implements the pytest plugin API allowing parallel execution of notebooks via ``pytest-xdist``
+Runs notebooks individually through `jupyter-book <https://github.com/executablebooks/jupyter-book>`_\ , allowing the same options such as allowing exceptions on individual cell.
 #.
-Uses ``jupyter-book`` as a runtime, enabling caching for jupyter book builds and supporting the same presentation/execution options.

-This facilitates building compute-intensive documentation.
+Works everywhere pytest does, allowing testing locally, on pre-commit, and in the cloud
+#.
+Builds an HTML report of each test run which can be uploaded to hosting providers such as Netlify.

 See `docs <https://treebeardtech.github.io/nbmake>`_ to get started.

 Developing
 ----------